fran-f/keypirinha-git-fork/README.md

 catalog items for all repositories known to [Git Fork](https://git-fork.com/).
 Launching any of these items will open the repository in Fork.

+Hit `Tab` for extra options, including opening a repository in the configured shell, or in File Explorer.

 ![Screenshot of the plugin in action](images/keypirinha-git-fork.png)

 ## Download and installation